 - Reinforce the idea that rules and healthy boundaries go both ways.
 Boundaries that your military child may enforce for themselves can also exist for others, including fellow playmates.
 For example, Tommy has the right to tell Mary to stop pushing him because that’s crossing his personal boundaries.
-But, Mary can tell Tommy to stop pulling her ponytail – because she has boundaries, too.
-As an adult, you can help children to understand that boundaries apply to everyone and different people may have different types of boundaries.
+Mary can tell Tommy to stop pulling her ponytail as well, because she has boundaries, too.
+As an adult, you can help children to understand that boundaries apply to everyone, and different people may have different types of boundaries.

 By modeling consent and respect for personal boundaries, you can help your military child stay safe as they actively seek secure relationships.
-And remember – Military OneSource is always able to boost your MilParent power by connecting you to military programs and support designed especially for military parents, like the New Parent Support Program and the Military and Family Life Counseling Program.
+And remember – Military OneSource is always able to boost your MilParent power by connecting you to military programs and support designed especially for military parents, like the New Parent Support Program, the Military and Family Life Counseling Program and Thrive.